This bright and crunchy bell pepper salad with juicy tomatoes, briny olives, and bright fresh dill takes just 10 minutes or less!

 bell pepper salad web story poster image.

 This crunchy side salad bursts with bright flavor and vibrant color.
-While this gluten-free and vegan dish comes together in minutes, the flavors get even louder with a 20-minute rest.
+While this simple salad comes together in minutes, the flavors get even louder with a 20-minute rest.
 Set it aside while you prepare an easy main dish.

 Prep – 10 minutes